mafeiyang/ACTINN/README.md

 ### Parameters
 * -trs	Path to the training set, must be HDF5 format with key "dge"
-* -trl	Path to the training label (the cell types for the training set), must be txt format
+* -trl	Path to the training label (the cell types for the training set), must be tab separated text file with no column and row names
 * -ts	Path to test sets, must be HDF5 format with key "dge"
 * -lr	Learning rate (default: 0.0001)
 * -ne	Number of epochs (default: 50)
 * -ms	Minibatch size (default: 128)
 * -pc	Print cost (default: True)

+### Output
+The output will be a file named "predicted_label.txt".
+In the file, the first column will be the cell name, the second column will be the predicted cell type.

 ### Example
 ```